haxtheweb/edtechjoker/draft-outline.md

   - This will allow you to complete the above writing assignment even though you didn't write this tag :)

 --- THIS IS INCREDIBLY ROUGH DRAFT AND SUBJECT TO CHANGE ---

+- Date card wiring from own API
+  - Ordered List rendering of the data as well
+  - Option to render as ordered list or as date card
+- NASA rendering; render images from NASA using their public API to render the data
+  - leverage an existing simple card for displaying the data
+  - Limit rendering to 10 results
+  - Using `display: 'inline-flex'` or comparable, get the cards to all show up next to each other

 ## Week 4 - Monolithic design; aka maintaining legacy systems (aka everything made prior to last week)
 - Quick presentation / review of Monolithic design vs microservice.